 Thank goodness we re staying on a mountain summit, not at the foot of a valley.

-I have now been back and tried a climb.
-I rode “glass pedals” and kept my heart rate at walking pace.
-It was a stunning early morning in the Alps.
+Another 24 hours on, I went back out and tried a climb.
+I rode ‘glass pedals’ and kept my heart rate at walking pace.
+It was a stunning, early morning in the Alps.
 Crisp air, blue skies and quite staggering views.
 The day was clearly going to be a scorcher…. but not yet.
 The day was still at its best before the high thirties of the midday sun arrived.

 A driver pulled over with a friendly wave to let me overtake on the descent.
 The empty road had a perfectly smooth, newly laid surface- and the shiney new hub on my rear wheel purred with pleasure.
 The air felt so fresh and clean (pure) and I was so very much outdoors.

 I do love being there; being here.
 I took a tough beating on Sunday – maybe I’m just a silly ageing man who needed it.
-I keep remembering last year when I raced the Etape as hard as I could… then rode another 50 miles back to the start where I had left my car.
+I can’t help but harking back to previous years when I raced the Etape as hard as I could… then rode another 50 miles back to the start to pick up my car.
 The older everyone gets, everyone has stories of “what they used to do” – I need to cut out the melodrama, enjoy the wonderful pleasures of cycling when they are offered and keep smiling.

 Remember it’s all just about riding a bike.